sschwartzman/newrelic-unix-plugin/README.md

 # New Relic Plugin for Unix
 ## System-Level Montoring for AIX, Linux, Mac OS X & Solaris/SunOS

-### Download the plugin here: [newrelic_unix_plugin.tar.gz](https://github.com/sschwartzman/newrelic-unix-plugin/blob/master/dist/newrelic_unix_plugin.tar.gz?raw=true)
+### Download the plugin here: [newrelic_unix_plugin-distribution.tar.gz](https://github.com/sschwartzman/newrelic-unix-plugin/blob/master/target/newrelic_unix_plugin-distribution.tar.gz?raw=true)

-### What's new in V3.6?
+### What's new in V4.0?

+* **COMPLETE REWRITE** to now use config files for all commands!
+(TODO: Inject detail here!)
+* Moved to the 21st century (Ant -> Maven)

+### Previous updates

+#### V3.6

 * Fixed pluginctl.sh (now works on Solaris!)
 * Changed metric units from '%' to 'percent' to fix dashboard issues
 * Fix for AIX disk & memory reporting
 * Fix for OSX disk & memory reporting
 * Fix for Linux disk reporting
 * Fix for IBM WebSphere JDK for IBM JSSE when the WebSphere Socket factory "classNotFound" exception.
 [Click here for details on how to apply fix](#ibmjsse)

-### Previous updates

 #### V3.5